pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 And here’s the thing, nobody that’s advocating for the end of EV has any kind of constructive suggestions for how to accomplish what it was designed for.
 And what EV is trying to do is pretty universally regarded as a good thing.
 It’s just a matter of its efficacy.

 If there was a competing approach that was being served as a replacement that would be one thing.
 But eliminating it without any vision towards a replacement does not make the internet safer or more secure.
 And that’s not in line with the Forum’s stated goals.
-It seems like discarding EV with no viable alternative just sets the whole internet backwards. &nbsp;
+It seems like discarding EV with no viable alternative just sets the whole internet backwards.

 The internet can’t afford to wait for us to figure something else out.
 Again, identity has never been more critical.
 If you have another way to approach authentication and ID online, let’s hear it.
 Otherwise, we should start figuring out how to fix EV.
 Most of the CAs want to have that conversation.
 Whether or not it actually gets discussed – and earnestly – is up to the browsers.

-_As always, leave any comments or questions below &hellip;_
+_As always, leave any comments or questions below …_

 * * *